 The game takes place two months after its predecessor Corpse Party: Book of Shadows and serves as the definitive conclusion to the long-running saga.
 It features dynamic lighting, 3D sound, and a highly detailed, yet very very dark, environment.
 During the exploration your best friend will be your flashlight, so you better go and find some batteries out there.

 Travelling across Heavenly Host is a real pain: the school is littered with the decaying corpses of your former schoolmates and haunted by ghosts and the likes.
 No map is there to facilitate things and you’ll have to rely on your memory (well, ok, on the internet as well).

 The game is fun to play, even if you will need steel nerves, a lot of patience (a lot of backtracking to do) and good eyes (it is DARK!).

 As typical of this kind of productions, the game often indulges in fan servicing.
 Unlike other games, though, it almost never feels out of place and it fits the story completely, although sometimes in a funny way…

-In the end I do think that this Japanese horror is an experience not to be missed even though I don’t think I will go for a platinum this time.
-Wandering across Heavenly Host is like running on the edge of insanity, and I still have too many games to play before loosing my mind.
-After all it’s getting dark again, and I start to be scared ….
-I really am!
+In the end, I do think that this Japanese horror is an experience not to be missed even though I don’t think I will go for a platinum this time.
+Wandering across Heavenly Host is like running on the edge of insanity, and I still have too many games to play before losing my mind.
+After all, it’s getting dark again, and I start to be scared… I really am!

 Edit January 3rd, 2017: It’s been reported that there actually is one more title in the saga, aimed to the Nintendo 3DS.
-This game, called Corpse Party: Blood Covered – Repeted Fear, is not a new chapter but a sort of reboot.
+This game, called Corpse Party: Blood Covered – Repeated Fear is not a new chapter but a sort of reboot.
 It features the same main story but with improved visuals.
-In the end, nothing new under the sun, except that darn good Limited Edition ….
+In the end, nothing new under the sun, except that darn good Limited Edition…